ecerami/samtools_primer/README.md

 **BCF Format**:  Binary call format.
 Binary, compressed format for storing VCF data.

 **FASTA Format**:  text format for storing raw sequence data.
-For example, the FASTA file at:  http://www.ncbi.nlm.nih.gov/nuccore/NC_008253 contains entire genome for Escherichia coli 536.
+For example, the FASTA file at:  [http://www.ncbi.nlm.nih.gov/nuccore/NC_008253](http://www.ncbi.nlm.nih.gov/nuccore/NC_008253) contains entire genome for Escherichia coli 536.

 **FASTQ Format**:  text format for storing raw sequence data along with quality scores for each base.

+**paired-end sequencing**:  sequencing process where both ends of a single DNA or RNA fragment are sequenced, but the intermediate region is not sequenced.
+Particularly useful for identifying structural rearrangements, including gene fusions.

 **Phred quality score**:  a score assigned to each base within a sequence, quantifying the accuracy of the base call.
 Higher values correspond to higher accuracy.

+**read-length**:  the number of base pairs that are sequenced in an individual sequence read.

+**read-depth**:  the number of sequence reads that pile up at the same genomic location.
+For example, 30X read-depth coverage indicates that the genomic location is covered by 30 independent sequencing reads.
+Increased read-depth translates into higher confidence for calling genomic variants.

 **SAM Flag**:  a single integer value (e.g. 16), which encodes multiple elements of meta-data regarding a read and its alignment.
 Elements include: whether the read is one part of a paired-end read, whether the read aligns to the genome, and whether the read aligns to the forward or reverse strand of the genome.
 A [useful online utility](http://picard.sourceforge.net/explain-flags.html) decodes a single SAM flag value into plain English.

 **SAM Format**:  Text file format for storing sequence alignments against a reference genome.
 See also BAM Format.

 **samtools**:  widely used, open source command line tool for manipulating SAM/BAM files.
 Includes options for converting, sorting, indexing and viewing SAM/BAM files.
 The samtools distribution also includes bcftools, a set of command line tools for identifying and filtering genomics variants.
 Created by Heng Li, currently of the Broad Institute.

+**single-read sequencing**:  sequencing process where only one end of a single DNA or RNA fragment is sequenced.
+Contrast with **paired-end** sequencing.

 **VCF Format**:  Variant call format.
 Text file format for storing genomic variants, including single nucleotide polymorphisms, insertions, deletions and structural rearrangement.